 The foregoing data pertains to HAI, the operator of CAC's mine site.
 CAC receives royalties from the Operator pursuant to the Operating Agreement.
-For completeness and transparency, CAC's disclosure on economic performance are as follows:
+Outlined below is the amount of aggregates sold by the Operator in the past five years.